Racer159/jackal/docs/12-contribute-to-zarf/2-testing.md

 Due to resource constraints in public GitHub runners, K8s tests are only performed on Linux.
 :::

-- 20 is reserved for `zarf init`.
+- 20 is reserved for `jackal init`.
 - 21 is reserved for logging tests so they can be removed first (they take the most resources in the cluster).
 - 22 is reserved for tests required the git-server, which is removed at the end of the test.
-- 23-98 are for the remaining tests that only require a basic Zarf cluster without logging or the git-server.
+- 23-98 are for the remaining tests that only require a basic Jackal cluster without logging or the git-server.
-- 99 is reserved for the `zarf destroy` and [YOLO Mode](../../examples/yolo/README.md) test.
+- 99 is reserved for the `jackal destroy` and [YOLO Mode](../../examples/yolo/README.md) test.

 ## CLI Unit Tests